 We like to think we can protect our children from every little thing, including anything that might affect their mental health.
 But that’s just not possible.
 Children can, and do, suffer from mental health problems, because I wasn’t the exception to the rule as a child.

-Some people might think that if children do have a brush with poor mental health that it’ll just be mild or they’ll bounce back, but often that isn’t the case.
-I was suicidal by the time I was eight-years-old.
+Some people might think that if children do have a brush with poor mental health, it’ll just be mild or they’ll bounce back, but often that isn’t the case.
+I was suicidal by the time I was eight years old.
 Just like any adult, we won’t bounce back without the right support.

 Since the start of the pandemic, the Mental Health Foundation has found that the stress of living through the pandemic has taken its toll on children and young adults as well.
 My partner has told me about how one of their friend’s children is struggling with the pandemic and showing signs of generalised anxiety.
 So it’s more important than ever to teach children about mental health.